satansdeer/satansdeer.github.com/src/pages/posts/conditional-rendering-in-jsx/index.md

 If Javascript you can use an object consisting of key-value parts as an ENUM.

-For example here is a size enum:
+For example here is a size ENUM:

 ```jsx
 const sizes = {